 - What people or events helped, or got in the way, of achieving those dreams?

-- Did your family ever feel unwelcomed because they were newcomers or outsiders?
+- Did your family ever feel unwelcome because they were newcomers, outsiders, or because of their identities?

 - Were there people or communities that made them feel welcomed?